Bhagam Bhag: Plot

 Champak Chaturvedi runs a theatrical troupe in India.
 His two men, Bunty and Babla, are assigned to either play the role of their play's hero, or the villain.
 Both men end up squabbling with each other, as both want the hero's part.
 Champak finds out that Bunty has harassed the play's heroine, Anjali, and punishes him.
-The group gets a contract to stage 30 plays in Britain by Ravinder Taneja; however, on the day of the departure, Anjali opts out, leaving Champak no alternative but to travel without a heroine, hoping to recruit one while in Britain.
+The group gets a contract to stage 30 plays in Britain by producer Ravindra Taneja; however, on the day of the departure, Anjali opts out, leaving Champak no alternative but to travel without a heroine, hoping to recruit one while in Britain.
 Upon arrival in London, Champak declares that whoever brings him a heroine will be given the role of the main hero.

-Babla sets about to find a suitable heroine from the Indian population.
-On the advice of Gullu, a cab driver, he goes to a garden where he is followed by Bunty, and the two agree to take the turns in the role of the hero.
-While there, Bunty and Babla have their suitcase accidentally switched by two men with one containing heroin, and as a result, both men end up being considered suspects by the local police, whose commissioner is J. D. Mehra.
-The two men who switched the suitcase are revealed to be working under Manubhai Gandhi, a builder and drug smuggler who is trying to sell drugs to his buyer, Sher Khan.
+Babla sets about to find a suitable "heroine" from the Indian population.
+On the advice of Gullu, a cab driver who misinterprets the request, he goes to a garden where he is followed by Bunty, and the two agree to take the turns in the role of the hero.
+While there, Bunty and Babla have their suitcase accidentally switched by two men with one containing "heroin", and as a result, both men end up being considered suspects by the local police, whose commissioner is J. D. Mehra.
+The two men who switched the suitcase are revealed to be working under Manubhai Gandhi, a builder and drug smuggler who is trying to sell drugs to his buyer, dreaded gangster Sher Khan.
 He and his men immediately suspect the trio to be secret police after hearing from Sher Khan that his men had been arrested by the police, and comedy ensues whenever Gandhi and his men bump into them.
 Gullu takes Bunty to two goons, Guru and Hakka, who know a woman who lives in Germany, but they insist to drive there with the two along with all of their men.
 Not wanting to go along with this condition, the two trick all the goons into exiting the car while they escape, though Guru is still inside the car.